WORSHIP SERVICES

 The Church

-We believe that the Church of Jesus Christ is the universal company of God’s redeemed people (1 Peter 2:9-10); His Body (Ephesians 1:23), of which He is the Head (Ephesians 5:25-27); His Bride, whom He loves infinitely; and His Temple, in which He dwells (Ephesians 2:19-22).
-This universal Body of Christ is visibly expressed in local assemblies (1 Thessalonians 2:14) whose purpose is to glorify God (Ephesians 3:6-10) through worship (Acts 2:4), fellowship (Hebrews 10:25), instruction in God’s Word, observing the ordinances, and training in service to the world (Acts 4:11-13).
+We believe that the Church of Jesus Christ is the company of God’s redeemed people; being His body, of which He is the Head; being also His Bride, whom He loves infinitely; and His temple, in which He dwells.
+The universal Body of Christ is visibly expressed in local assemblies whose purpose is to glorify God through worship, fellowship, instruction in God’s Word, observing the ordinances and training for service to the world.
+The supreme task of the mission of the Church is to make disciples for Christ in all nations through the proclamation and teaching of the Gospel.
+The Church is also to demonstrate the love and compassion of Christ, through word and deed, in an alienated world.
+(1 Peter 2:9-10; Ephesians 1:22-23; 2:19-22; 3:6-10; 4:11-13; 5:25-27; 1 Thessalonians 2:14; Acts 2:42; Hebrews 10:25; Matthew 26:26-29; 28:18-20; 1 John 4:17).

 Satan

-We believe in the personality and depraved character of Satan (Genesis 3:1), who is the great enemy of God and man (Matthew 4:3-11).
-We believe that he, along with the company of demonic beings serving him (John 8:44), works out his evil plans through the ungodly world system (2 Corinthians 4:4; 1 John 5:19), limited only by the sovereign rule of God (Job 1:6-12).
-We believe that he was judged by Christ at the cross and will ultimately meet his doom in the lake of fire (Revelation 12:9-10), where he will remain eternally (Revelation 20:10).
+We believe in the personhood of Satan, his depraved character, being the great enemy of God and man.
+We believe that he, along with the company of demonic beings, works out his delusions and deceptions through God’s creation, being restricted only by the sovereign will of God.
+We believe that he was judged by Christ at the cross and will ultimately meet his eternal doom in the lake of fire.
+(Matthew 4:3-11; Genesis 3:1; John 8:44; 2 Corinthians 4:4; 1 John 5:19; Job 1:6-12; 1 John 3:8; Revelation 12:9-10; 20:10).

 Kids’ Ministry